 Why People Say “God Helps Those Who Help Themselves”

-The True Implications of God Helps Those Who Help Themselves
+The True Implications of “God Helps Those Who Help Themselves”

-The answer is of course not.
-And by the way, what do we even mean by HELP?
-Is it just helping yourself to anything?
-Or does it have to be helping yourself in a “good” karmic way?
-And this brings us to the obvious.
-Who is it who determines what is good?
+This brings us to the next obvious question: Who is it who determines what is good?
 And how can we know it’s good?
-After all, how many of us shoot for things that later turned out to be a disaster?
-The girl who gave you an STD…the job or relationship that was totally toxic…Should we blindly help ourselves to anything and hope that God will bless us for it?
+After all, how many of us shoot for “good” things that later turned out to be disasters?
+The girl who gave you an STD… the job or relationship that was totally toxic… the great investment that turned out to be a fraud?
+Should we blindly help ourselves to anything and hope that God will bless us for it?
 This sounds ridiculous.
 It has no basis in reality.

 The Kind of Help We Should Ask For/The Things We Should Do To Help Ourselves